De La Salle Zobel Chorale: Composition

-The De La Salle Zobel Chorale is composed of students of De La Salle Zobel who have passed the auditions and are members of either the Club (The school's academic activity program) or joined the school's Special Music program.
+The DLSZ Chorale is composed of talented student singers from Grades 5 to 12 of the Alabang and Vermosa campuses, who have passed the auditions and are members of either the Club (The school's academic activity program) or joined the school's Special Music program.
 These students are given the opportunity to develop their singing talents through individual and group choral activities.
-The Chorale is composed of two groups, composed of Grade School and High School students.

 Musical concepts, such as melody, rhythm, form, tempo, and dynamics are integrated into the group's repertoire, which includes songs ranging from the sacred to the contemporary and pop.
 The repertoire features songs usually in Latin, English, and Filipino.

 The group performs annually during the Angelo King Center's Performing Arts Festival that are held on February.
-The current principal conductors is Michael Kenneth Fabian since 2023.
+The current principal conductor is Michael Kenneth Fabian since 2023.

+International choral achievements

+The De La Salle Santiago Zobel (DLSZ) Chorale has received recognition in several international choral competitions.

+In September 2024, the chorale won two gold medals at the 1st Thailand International Choral Competition Festival in Bangkok, Thailand.
+Competing in the Children's Choir and Folklore categories, the group also qualified as one of the festival's Grand Prix finalists.
+The event marked the chorale's first participation in an international choral competition.

+In July 2025, the chorale won two Gold Prizes at the 7th Tokyo International Choir Competition in Japan.
+It received a Gold Prize in the Children's Choir Under-18 category and another Gold Prize in the Folklore category.
+The group also placed third overall in the Folklore category and received the Audience Favorite Award.